Quebec: Religion

 The Roman Catholic Church has long occupied a central and integral place in Quebec society since the foundation of Quebec City in 1608.
 However, since the Quiet Revolution, which secularized Quebec, irreligion has been growing significantly.

+Religions other than Christianity, Judaism and indigenous faiths were not present in Quebec before the 20th century.
+They started establishing a small presence following the passing of the Immigration Act of 1962.
+Islam in particular has grown rapidly since the 1990s due to high immigration levels.
+Its number of adherents increased from 44,930 (0.6% of the population) in 1991 to 421,715 (5.1%) in 2021.

 The oldest parish church in North America is the Cathedral-Basilica of Notre-Dame de Québec.
 Its construction began in 1647, when it was known under the name Notre-Dame-de-la-Paix, and it was finished in 1664.
 The most frequented place of worship in Quebec is the Basilica of Sainte-Anne-de-Beaupré.
 This basilica welcomes millions of visitors each year.
 Saint Joseph's Oratory is the largest place of worship in the world dedicated to Saint Joseph.
 Many pilgrimages include places such as Saint Benedict Abbey, Sanctuaire Notre-Dame-du-Cap, Notre-Dame de Montréal Basilica, Marie-Reine-du-Monde de Montréal Basilica-Cathedral, Saint-Michel Basilica-Cathedral, and Saint-Patrick's Basilica.
 Another important place of worship in Quebec is the Anglican Holy Trinity Cathedral, which was erected between 1800 and 1804.
 It was the first Anglican cathedral built outside the British Isles.